Characterizing and Computing the Set of Nash Equilibria via Vector Optimization: Introduction

-Importantly, where the appropriate vector optimization algorithms exist, this new optimization construction of the set of Nash equilibria allows for a novel computational technique that provides \emph{all} Nash equilibria without the need for fixed point iterations or methods which can suffer from convergence and other computational issues.
-This is the case e.g.\ for games with linear objectives and constraints as algorithms -- like those proposed in \cite{Armand93,VanTu17,tohidi2018adjacency} -- can be used to solve the corresponding linear vector optimization problems appearing in the Pareto characterization of the set of Nash equilibria.
-For convex and non-convex games, the corresponding vector optimization problems can in practice only be solved approximately, the corresponding relation between epsilon Pareto optimal solutions and epsilon Nash equilibria and the development of numerical algorithms will be left for future research.
-The present paper will therefore focus on the equivalent characterization holding for all non-coorporative games and illustrates the theoretical results on easy games that can be solved analytically as well as on linear games, where existing vector optimization algorithm can be applied to compute the set of Nash equilibria.
+Importantly, where the appropriate vector optimization algorithms exist, this new optimization construction of the set of Nash equilibria allows for a novel computational technique that provides \emph{all} Nash equilibria.
+This proposed technique does not require any fixed point iterations.
+For example, algorithms -- like those proposed in \cite{Armand93,VanTu17,tohidi2018adjacency} -- can be used to solve the corresponding linear vector optimization problems appearing in the Pareto characterization of the set of Nash equilibria for games with linear objectives and constraints.
+For convex and non-convex games, the corresponding vector optimization problems can in practice only be solved approximately.
+The corresponding relation between epsilon Pareto optimal solutions and epsilon Nash equilibria and the development of numerical algorithms is ongoing work, for the convex case see~\cite{HFR22}.
+The present paper will therefore focus on the equivalent characterization holding for all non-coorporative games and illustrates the theoretical results both on games that can be solved analytically and on linear games, where existing vector optimization algorithm can be applied to compute the set of Nash equilibria.